skailasa/pyrustmpi/README.md

 # PyRustMPI

 Minimal example of Python + Rust + MPI project for Mac and Linux projects.
-Relies on a working MPI installation being available on your system.

 ## Build From Source